NETS 2120: Scalable and Cloud Computing

 The final project is to build a cloud-based "mini-Facebook" in teams of four.
 The required features include a profile page, a "wall" with posting and commenting, a chat, and news recommendations; however, I also give extra credit for creativity and special features, and each year there are plenty of opportunities to award it.
 For instance, I have seen teams implement Pokemon-themed solutions or social networks for pets, advanced privacy features, or sentiment analysis.
 Some solutions have even acquired a small user base!
 As an additional incentive, I have worked with the "real" Facebook to offer a small prize for the best final project.

-As with NETS 212, the course includes a series of programming assignments that expose the students to various aspects of a web system and that lead towards a large final project at the end.
-The project is to build a small search engine – not unlike Google in its early days – in teams of four, and the assignments each develop a basic version of a component that the student will need for this: a web and application server, a scalable web crawler, and an implementation of the MapReduce framework.
+As with NETS 2120, the course includes a series of programming assignments that expose the students to various aspects of a web system and that lead towards a large final project at the end.
+The project is to build a small search engine – not unlike Google in its early days – in teams of four, and the assignments each develop a basic version of a component that the student will need for this: a web and application server, a scalable web crawler, and a simple clone of Apache Spark.

 Next offered: Spring 2023 (course web page)